 14. Tawaf Ziyarat/Ifadah

 Tawaf al-Ifadah, or the second tawaf around Makkah’s Holy Mosque, takes place either the same day or the day after the first tawaf.
-As a required aspect of the Hajj, it represents a hasty response to God and an expression of devotion for Him.
+As a required aspect of the Hajj, it represents a hasty response to God and an expression of devotion to Him.
 On the evening of the 10th, everyone heads back to Mina for the night.

 15. Fourth day: 11th Dhu al-Hijjah